hdShang/arxiv-daily/docs/cs-CL/2025-08-24/papers/250817536v2-debate-or-vote-which-yields-better-decisions-in-multi-agent-large-la.md

 ---
 layout: default
-title: Debate or Vote: Which Yields Better Decisions in Multi-Agent Large Language Models?
+title: "Debate or Vote: Which Yields Better Decisions in Multi-Agent Large Language Models?"
 ---

 # Debate or Vote: Which Yields Better Decisions in Multi-Agent Large Language Models?